 Chiropractors work to alleviate areas of stress on the nervous system, which includes the brain, spinal cord, and nerves that go out to the rest of your body.
 When areas of the spine are misaligned, stress is placed on the nervous system.
 This causes the brain communicate poorly with the rest of the body.
 When we align the spine of our patient, we ensure that the body can talk to the brain, and the brain can talk to the body.
 When we have proper nervous system function, our immune system, cardiovascular system, digestive system, etc. can work better because the “control center” is functioning at a higher level.
 Chiropractic adjustments can be adapted to very gentle techniques for patients with spectrum disorders.

-Ordinary sights, sounds, and touches can be too stimulating for autistic patients.
-Dr. Anderson is trained in gentle techniques that don’t utilize “popping” sounds that you traditionally associate with chiropractic.
+Ordinary sights, sounds, and touches can be too stimulating for autistic patients—gentle touch techniques that don’t utilize “popping” sounds that you traditionally associate with chiropractic.
 These tonal techniques, such as Logan, B.E.S.T., and Activator are less disruptive to autistic patients.
 Additionally, autistic patients tend to prefer routine, and need to know what to expect at each visit.
 We vow to offer patience and consistency, and promise to do our best to make our patients comfortable in our office before we start any treatment.

 Retraining the Brain

 In addition to getting brain signals going to and from the rest of the body, we need to integrate the 2 halves of the brain.
-Dr. Anderson is trained in identifying primitive reflexes occurring at incorrect times developmentally.
 Primitive reflexes are certain reactions the body performs unconsciously that give doctors insight into poorly developed brain areas.

 Some reflexes that are normal in a newborn may not be appropriate in a 2 year old, or 5 year old.
 A patient could be 8 years old chronologically, but their brain development may be stuck at 1 year old.
 By using simple exercises we can work to develop the brain closer to the correct age.